arimartorano/arimartorano/README.md

 - 🌱 I’m studying for **Data+ & Datasys+**

 - ⚡ Fun fact **I'm building a '07 Honda Civic for a car show I'm getting prepared for.
-It's Sailor Moon Themed and will be engineered using Raspberry Pi.**
+It's Sailor Moon themed and I will be engineering a few special features using Raspberry Pi.**

 <h3 align="left">Languages and Tools:</h3>